-- Up and down emotions such as meltdowns one minute then feeling scared the next
+- Up and down emotions such as meltdowns one minute and then feeling scared the next

 You may notice certain behaviours such as:

 Behavioural Symptoms of Anxiety

-- Marked avoidance of certain situations that they used to do. ( people, school, places, and animals) and may start to impact their day to day life.
+- Marked avoidance of certain situations they used to do ( people, school, places, and animals) may start impacting their daily lives.

 - In younger children, you may notice extreme aggression or meltdowns directed or distress and extreme crying before a situation.

 - Not wanting to go to bed or sleep alone.
 Nighttime fears, waking in the night, and lots of nightmares.

 - Safety behaviours, children develop routines that they need to do to feel safe and keep their Anxiety at bay.
 Other safety behaviours are seeking constant reassurance from you.
 Please note safety behaviours offer temporary relief and sometimes maintain the Anxiety.